axiom-crypto/worldcoin-aggregation/circuit/README.md

 ### V1 Circuit Design

-The V1 circuit verifies the WorldID Groth16 proofs in batch, and exposes as a public output the Keccak hash of the following quantities.
+The V1 circuit verifies the World ID Groth16 proofs in batch, and exposes as a public output the Keccak hash of the following quantities.

 - `vkey_hash` - the Keccak hash of the flattened vk
 - `num_claims` - the number of claims, which should satisfy `1 <= num_claims <= MAX_NUM_CLAIMS`